-Topless Ariel Winter Tries To Hide Her Nipples In Artsy Nude Pic
+Topless Ariel Winter Tries To Hide Her Body In Artsy Nude Pic

 A photo posted by ARIEL WINTER (@arielwinter) on

-Currently, the confident brunette is visiting her beau, Levi Meaden who she has been with for the past two months, in Sydney, Australia, as he is busy filming on the set of the movie Pacific Rim: Uprising.
-Ariel has big plans for her future, but they do not seem to filled with lading Hollywood roles.
-The youngster is aspiring to become a federal prosecutor, recently graduating from Campbell Hall School, and plans to begin her pre-law studies at UCLA this coming fall.
+Currently, the confident brunette is visiting her beau, Levi Meaden, who she has been with for the past two months, in Sydney, Australia, as he is busy filming on the set of the movie Pacific Rim: Uprising.
+Ariel has big plans for her future, but they do not seem to be filled with leading Hollywood roles.
+The youngster is aspiring to become a federal prosecutor, having recently graduating from Campbell Hall School, and plans to begin her pre-law studies at UCLA this coming fall.